Taiwanese-American, Brooklyn, New York City, USA

 After graduating in 2022, I returned to Thailand to embark on my medical career.
 In my free time, I enjoy traveling, reading, and meditation.

-American, Las Vages, Neveda, USA
+American, Las Vegas, Nevada, USA

 British Resident, London, U.K.